nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Edit an existing link: `edit link`

 Oops!
-Seems like meeting link for the weekly meeting has changed.
+Seems like the meeting link for the weekly meeting has changed.
 You can edit the link [URL](#url) easily with the `edit link` command!

 The `edit link` command allows you to edit an existing link in TruthTable.
-The edited link will be shown in the list of links in the [currently selected team](#current-team-section) as seen in the image below.
+The edited link will be shown in the list of links in the [currently selected team](#current-team-section).
 Let us run through an example on how to edit the details of a link.

 Suppose the [URL](#url) of your `weekly meeting` has changed to `https://zoom.us/j/94669589458?pwd=bTQvWTlWbzR5T29Ja0w2d0J1R1R4QT09#success`.